-First Nations featuring Thomas Mayor – Saturday 19 November 1.30pm to 4.00pm
+First Nations featuring Thomas Mayo – Saturday 19 November 1.30pm to 4.00pm

 On Saturday 19 November 2022, nearly 150 people, including those representing various church and community groups, gathered in the Manningham Uniting Church Auditorium.
 We were there to learn more about First Nations people’s stories, the Uluru Statement from the Heart and the campaign for a constitutionally enshrined Indigenous Voice to Parliament.
 This was the final event for 2022 in the Building Bridges Through Story program.

 The afternoon was opened by Ian Anderson, who acknowledged the Wurrundjeri Woi Wurrung people of the Kulin Nations, and paid respects to their Elders past and present, and to all their descendants.
 Ian welcomed the audience, speakers and special guests, who included Deirdre Diamente, the Mayor of Manningham, and Manningham Councillor Anna Chen.

 This was followed by Rev Swee Ann Koh’s welcome address, during which he remarked that Story Telling connects people to place, time and each other, and that the Uniting Church’s Covenant with First Nations people is at the heart of the Church.